olegknyazev/GameTablesDocs/reference/headers_format/index.md

 The full syntax of a column header is following:
 > [*Game Object Name*] [<*Component Type*>] **Property Path**

-*Square brackets denote optional clauses.*
+*Square brackets denote optional elements.*

 A column header should conform the following rules:
 * Must contain a *Property Path* or its suffix